You need the following account and license types to use this workflow:

 - Open the published report in the Power BI service.

 - On the main Power BI ribbon, click More options to view the context menu and click Settings > Manage embed codes.

-A list of all your active publish to web codes appears.
+A list of your active publish to web codes appears.

 - On the confirmation message that appears, click Delete.

-For more information about publishing to the web, see Publish to web in Power BI.
+For more information about publishing to the web, see the Microsoft Publish to web in Power BI article.